 It all depends on what you’re trying to communicate, and where your audience falls in the funnel.

 Earlier, we mentioned that long-form videos are for leads or even returning clients that are much deeper in your sales funnel.
 Facebook Live is longer-form messaging for just that: people who are willing to tune in for an extended period of time because they’re invested in you already.
 In that case, the webcam isn’t going to turn them away; it’s an understood element of that medium.
 When it comes to product videos, however, it’s probably time to put away the iPhone.

 “The top of the funnel videos need to be as high quality as possible.
 Your identity and positioning videos… that are saying who you are as an organization, needs to really reflect how you’re trying to position your brand.”

 Does that mean your training videos need to look like Hollywood major motion pictures?
 No. But there definitely needs to be a certain level of professionalism that matches the formality of your relationship with leads.

 If you want to project an image of the top-level, high-quality, best-in-class brand, then your videos need to reflect that.

-“The thing I always say is, don’t make your training video a distraction to learning about the product.
-If… you can’t learn about it because the quality is distracting, you’re not accomplishing much.”
+“The thing I always say is, don’t make your training video a distraction to learning about the product.”

 Obviously, high-quality video is not always easy for a marketing team to acquire.
 It’s their job to get the work done within a budget.
 A lot of people come to them from different angles with a lot of opinions of what they want, and plenty of bystanders will say, “Well, why don’t you just go shoot it with your iPhone?”